ubuntu/WSL/docs/tutorials/cloud-init.md

 ## Enjoy!

 That’s all folks!
-In this tutorial, we’ve shown you how to use cloud-init to automatically setup Ubuntu on WSL 2 with minimal touch.
+In this tutorial, we’ve shown you how to use cloud-init to automatically set up Ubuntu on WSL 2 with minimal touch.

-This workflow can be used to ensure a baseline for your next project that relies on Ubuntu WSL, ready for work.
+This workflow will guarantee a solid foundation for your next Ubuntu WSL project.

 We hope you enjoy using Ubuntu inside WSL!

 ### Further Reading

-To know more about cloud-init support for WSL checkout the [WSL data source reference in cloud-init's docs](https://cloudinit.readthedocs.io/en/latest/reference/datasources/wsl.html).
+To know more about cloud-init support for WSL check out the [WSL data source reference in cloud-init's docs](https://cloudinit.readthedocs.io/en/latest/reference/datasources/wsl.html).
 To learn more about cloud-init in general visit [cloud-init's official documentation](https://cloudinit.readthedocs.io/en/latest/index.html).